thibaultmeyer/bingwallpaper/README.md

   -o, --download-only
           Download wallpaper, but dont try to change it automatically -l, --loop
           Keep application running.
-Looking for new wallpaper every hours -w, --nowindow
+Looking for new wallpaper every 900 seconds (15 minutes).
+          You can override value with `loop_interval_second` in your configuration file.
+  -w, --nowindow
           Don't display console when not run from a CLI (Windows Only) -v, --version